|

 To increase the likelihood of every participant successfully completing the

-candidate's completed project.
+acceptance of the candidate's completed project.

 -

-5-day instructor-led training
+4-day instructor-led training course

 -